Iowa high school shooting victim walking, talking despite bullet still in her skull - NewsBreak

 Kemery Ortega’s will to survive isn’t without a parent’s pain.
 “They couldn’t get the bullet out of her head.
 The bullet is still there,” said Kemery’s mother Miriam Montiel.

-“When I saw the incision on her head and seeing how much she struggles and how much her life changed all of a sudden, it has been heartbreaking,” said Montiel.Police: With age of suspects in East High shooting, guns shouldn’t even be part of the conversation
+“When I saw the incision on her head and seeing how much she struggles and how much her life changed all of a sudden, it has been heartbreaking,” said Montiel.White House HS football coach arrested for statutory rape of student

 She said doctors gave her daughter long odds in her recovery.
 “Her speech was going to be affected.
 At least that’s what the surgeon said.”